RFASilva/Changes-Prototype/README.md

 This prototype allows to explore spatio-temporal events at different spatial or temporal levels of detail.
 It contains two main perspectives which are synchronized: (i) spatial perspective; (ii) temporal perspective.
-In both perspectives the user may interact with data, and any interaction e one perspective affects the other one as explained below.
+In both perspectives the user may interact with data, and any interaction in one perspective affects the other one as explained below.

 In the spatial perspective, the user can defined a particular area.
 When this happens, the information in the time-series (in the temporal perspective reflects) regards only the events on that area.